monktastic/hackmd/spirituality/nonduality.md

 Another very popular Tibetan teacher:

-> [A]wareness remained with me, **unchanging**.
-I saw that awareness was **beyond** the pain and suffering I was experiencing—beyond life or death. ...
+> [A]wareness remained with me, unchanging.
+I saw that awareness was beyond the pain and suffering I was experiencing—beyond life or death. ...
 This experience echoed what I had always heard from my father, the great Dzogchen master [...].
 “Whatever arises—concepts, feelings, your body, subject and object, everything—is like clouds in the sky,” he said.
 “They come and they go. **Your true nature, awareness imbued with love, compassion, and wisdom, is like the sky itself.**”

 And:

 > So what is the true nature of mind?
 It is taught that mind has three qualities. [...]
 >
 > The first of these qualities is emptiness [...] **a space out of which everything arises**.
 The second quality of mind is [that] it is luminous in the sense that it knows, it experiences.
 The third quality is that the emptiness and luminosity of mind are inseparable. [...]
-All that we experience arises **within this and out of this**.
-Thoughts come and go, emotions come and go, experiences come and go, but all are **manifestations of** the mind’s nature of emptiness–luminosity. [...]
+All that we experience arises **within this and out of this**.[...]
 >
-> In the moment of recognition of our true nature, we realize **who we are and always have been**.
+> In the moment of recognition of our true nature, we realize who we are and always have been.
 We see our buddhanature at last.

 And:

-> The main meaning of **enlightenment** is to fully recognize our true nature.  [...]
->
-> Realization – the stable awareness of the true nature of your mind – is like the sky itself, an unchanging background against which shifting experiences occur.
+> Realization – the stable awareness of the true nature of your mind – is like the sky itself, an **unchanging background** against which shifting experiences occur.

 And: